Accredited architecture educational institutions will no longer need to apply for a Specific License for Cuba travel by their students, faculty and

 Cuban government.

-Afternoon: visit to Partagas Cigar Factory, founded in 1845 by Spaniard Don Jaime Partagas.
+Partagas Cigar Factory, founded in 1845 by Spaniard Don Jaime Partagas.
 Don Jaime owned many of the best

 plantations in the Vuelta Abajo tobacco-growing region of Cuba and being able to choose from among the finest tobaccos on the